 The universe doesn’t respond to ambiguity.
 Wishy-washy dreams create wishy-washy realities.
 Who wants that?

 You may not know exactly what you want in every area of your life, but you do know the most important thing—how you want to feel.
 And it’s the feelings that actually create.
-Get clear on those and get ready for your dream.
+Get clear on those and get ready for your dream to manifest.

 2. Lighten up